-At Always About Smiles, we offer dental crowns, dental bridges, inlays, onlays, and more to help restore your teeth and your smile to its healthy, beautiful state.
+At Thomas R. Lambert DMD, we offer dental crowns, dental bridges, inlays, onlays, and more to help restore your teeth and your smile to its healthy, beautiful state.

 For some people, damaged or decayed teeth are a serious problem.
 They cause discomfort and even interfere with eating and talking.
 If left untreated, they can lead to great pain, infection and deterioration of the healthy, nearby teeth.

 In the past, dentists used metal fillings to fill cavities in your teeth.
 Metal fillings can actually do more damage to your teeth.
 The more you chew down on a filling, the more it puts wedging pressure on the healthy parts of that tooth, potentially causing deep fractures that can result in loss of tooth when it splits in half.
 Dental crowns or caps fully cover the existing tooth.
 They are made to order for your mouth, ensuring not only a perfect fit and bite but one that matches the natural color of your teeth.
 And the crown returns your tooth to its original color, feel, and strength.
 Crowns are perfect to cover and strengthen large fillings.
 Once any decay is cleaned out, the crown completely covers the affected area to halt any further decay or damage.

 We offer a variety of materials so you have a full range of affordable restorative dentistry and cosmetic dentistry options.
 Full porcelain, porcelain fused to metal, ceramic, and zirconia crowns each have their specific benefits.
 And because dental crowns cover the tooth, they offer increased strength and protection for the whole tooth.
 Instead of just repairing one small part, a dental crown repairs and protects the whole thing.